 This includes extending it to all adults aged 50 and over and all secondary school students up to year 11.
 Primary and secondary school children will usually be offered a nasal spray by visiting nurses.

-Flu clinics are starting from late September but could be affected by current national transport disruptions caused by a shortage of lorry drivers.
+Flu clinics are starting from late September but could be affected by current national transport disruptions that may mean supplies arrive late.

 Who is eligible for a free flu jab?

 - all children aged 2 or 3 years old on 31 August 2021